 New England, born and raised.
 Though I have lived in California for all of my adult life, you cannot take the New Englander out of me.
 It follows me.
 I’m determinedly independent, critically frugal, I don’t take myself too seriously and yes, sarcasm slides in as an icebreaker.
-I make images that are real, that show a connection, that make you feel.

 Health & wellness – I am as comfortable spending a day with a rare disease patient as I am playing with a runner on a wooded trail.
 For both I start with the person; a lifestyle image to me begins as a portrait.